What is a Stockbroker?

 Stockbrokers handle transactions for both institutional and retail customers.
 The primary job of a stockbroker is to obtain buy and sell orders and execute them.
 Many market participants depend on stockbrokers’ knowledge and expertise regarding the dynamics of the market to invest in securities.
 A stockbroker can work either individually or with a brokerage firm.
 Sometimes, broker-dealers and brokerage firms are also called stockbrokers.

-- A stockbroker is a representative of the financial market who enables the buying and selling of securities for different clients.
+- A stockbroker is a regulated representative of the financial market who enables the buying and selling of securities for different clients.

 - Discount stockbrokers offer more research tools and trading options with smaller commissions; hence, they attract active day traders and investors.